 Analyze constructor and profitability of investments.

-The following are five careers in accounting:
+The following are five careers you can pursue in Accounting:

 |MGT 101||Introduction to Business||3|